Jaap de Wilde

 Jacobus Hubertus "Jaap" de Wilde (born 17 May 1957) is a Dutch academic.
-A native of Zuidlaren, he is a Professor of International Relations and Security Studies at the University of Groningen since 2007.
+A native of Zuidlaren, he has been a Professor of International Relations and Security Studies at the University of Groningen since 2007.
 He headed the department of International Relations between 2008 and 2012.
 From 2001 to 2007 he was professor in European Security Studies at the Department of Political Sciences, VU University Amsterdam, and from 1995–2007 he was senior research fellow in European Studies and IR Theory at the Centre for European Studies (CES), University of Twente.
 From 1993–1995 he worked at the Copenhagen Peace Research Institute (COPRI).